Non-sporting

 Frenchies love to show affection to their humans and enjoy receiving the same in return.
 They usually get on well with others, including other pets and children, as long as they’re taught to treat the Frenchie respectfully.
 That said, they can be possessive of their humans, especially towards strange dogs.

-Thanks to their short and smooth coat, a Frenchie will only shed minimally, so you won't have to put up with copious amounts of dog hair covering your furniture!
-A weekly brush with a grooming mitt or brush will remove dead hair and keep your pooch looking great.
+Thanks to their short and smooth coat, a Frenchie will only shed minimally, so you won’t have to put up with copious amounts of dog hair covering your furniture!
+A weekly brush with a grooming mitt or brush will remove dead hairs and keep your pooch looking great.

 Brushing helps the hair grow and distributes the skin’s oil through the coat, keeping it healthy.